TheOdinProject/curriculum/ruby/computer_science/hash_map_data_structure.md

 <div class="lesson-note lesson-note--tip" markdown="1">

+#### Setting the initial size of the array

 Most programming languages start with the default size of `16` because it's a power of 2, which helps with some techniques for performance that require bit manipulation for indexes.

 </div>